The National Service Scheme

 To submit half yearly reports and other information

-required to Government of India, Regional Centre and State Liaison Officer on
+required to Government of India, Regional Directorate and State NSS Officer on

 the prescribed proforma.